projectmithra/bale-transport/README.md

 docker compose up -d
 ```

 This starts the `bale-unwrapper` on port 80 and Xray on port 8443.
-Point your Cloudflare Worker at port 80.
+Point your CDN edge relay at port 80.

+For the CDN edge relay, see the [`cloudflare-worker`](https://github.com/projectmithra/cloudflare-worker) repo.

 ## Repository Structure